Stage One: Informal Grade Query and Grade Analysis

 If still dissatisfied, the student may move to Stage 2.
-Stage 2 is initiated by contacting the Registrar’s Office to complete the Academic Appeals form and paying the fee of $25.
+Stage 2 is initiated by contacting the Registrar’s Office to complete the Academic Appeals form.
 The Academic Appeals form is copied to the department Chair, the Dean, and the faculty member concerned.
 If not carried out at Stage 1, a grade analysis is conducted before a re-read in order to ensure that any arithmetical errors are corrected.

 Stage Two: Re-read

 A re-read shall involve reconsideration of the student’s coursework, including the final examination, if any.
 It shall be the responsibility of the student to preserve all exercises, papers, reports and other graded material for the course except the final examination paper, and to submit the originals of these documents with the application for a re-read.
 Work not submitted, and courses, or aspects of courses in which it is not possible to review the student’s work cannot be taken into consideration.

 Students must initiate a re-read within two weeks of the completion of Stage 1.

 By initiating a re-read, the student forfeits the grade originally assigned and understands that a grade will be assigned as a result of the re-read process.
 Grades may go down as well as up, and the grade decision reached after a re-read is final.

 - The Registrar will convey the re-read request with copies of all relevant materials to the department Chair (or to the appropriate Dean if the Chair is the instructor, or if there is no Chair).